Services that support autistic children and young people

 The south of the borough is served by the Cheyne Child Development Service

 The Speech and Language Therapy Service helps children and young people (0-19) who have speech, language or communications needs (SLCN).
-As children and young people with autism frequenly experience some degree of SLCN, it is common for the Speech and Language Therapy Service to be involved in their care.
+As autistic children and young people frequenly experience some degree of SLCN, it is common for the Speech and Language Therapy Service to be involved in their care.
 Sometimes this support will be offered before a child or young person receives an autism diagnosis.